tc39/proposal-smart-pipelines/readme.md

 precedent in prior programming languages’ use of “topic variables”.

-The term “**head**” is preferred to “**topic expression**” because, in the future, the [topic concept could be extended to other syntaxes such as `for`][TODO], not just pipelines.
+The term “**head**” is preferred to “**topic expression**” because, in the future, the topic concept could be extended to other syntaxes, as with [Additional Feature TC][] and [Additional Feature TF][], not just pipelines.

 In addition, “head” is preferred to “**LHS**”, because “LHS” in the ECMAScript specification usually refers to the [LHS of assignments][ECMAScript LHS expressions],